CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

     For Windows, verify that the tool is digitally signed by CSC - IT Center for Science.
 If you see an error upon opening, click More info, confirm the publisher, and select Run anyway.

-## Step 2: Generate your encryption key pair
+## 2. Generate your encryption key pair

 1. Open Crypt4GH and click **Generate Keys** (top right corner).